Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 **Add or update python3.11 and python3.11-venv (by idempotent overwrite sequence).**

-Add the software-properties-common package for the add-apt-repository command, if not already installed.
+First add the software-properties-common package for the add-apt-repository command, if not already installed.
 ```
 sudo apt update
 sudo apt install software-properties-common
 ```
-Add the deadsnakes PPA (Personal Package Archive), and update local package lists.
+Then add the deadsnakes PPA (Personal Package Archive), and update local package lists.
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt update